MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 case, and recommends declaring a different [`xcodeproj`](bazel.md#xcodeproj) target for each build mode if needed.

+## Why I do not see any simulators after generating project using rules_xcodeproj?

+This can happen if you have opened Xcode using `rosetta`, the solution is to get native arm simulator support for your app and disable rosetta.

 ## Why do I get an error like “Provisioning profile "PROFILE_NAME" is Xcode managed, but signing settings require a manually managed profile”?

 This error should only occur if `build_mode = "xcode"`.
 If you are using another